pupil-labs/pupil-docs/src/core/best-practices.md

 ### pye3d model
 A well-fit [pye3d](/developer/core/pye3d/#pye3d-pupil-detection) model is important for accurate estimates of pupil size in mm.
 To generate a well-fitting model, sample sufficient gaze points from a variety of gaze angles, e.g. by moving the head around while looking at a fixed position.
-A well-fit model is visualized by a stable dark blue circle that surrounds the modelled eyeball (i.e. within physiological bounds), and this should be of an equivalent size for each eye.
-If the model is not well-fit, the circle will be light blue (i.e. out of physiological bounds).
+A well-fit model is visualized by a stable circle that surrounds the modelled eyeball, and this should be of an equivalent size for each eye.
+A dark blue circle indicates that the model is within physiological bounds, and a light blue circle out of physiological bounds.

 <v-img :src="require('../media/core/imgs/bp-pye3d.png')"></v-img>
 <br>